ianheggie-oaf/morph/README.md

 ## Deploying to production

 This section will not be relevant to most people.
-It will however be relevant if you're deploying to a production server.
+It will, however, be relevant if you're deploying to a production server.

 To deploy morph.io to production, normally you'll just want to deploy using Capistrano:

-    cap production deploy
+    bundle exec cap production deploy

+Read the [provisioning README](provisioning/README.md) for details of how to provision from updated ansible playbooks.

+## Deploying to local Vagrant VM

+This section will not be relevant to most people.
+It will, however, be relevant if you're testing provisioning and deployment.

+Start the vagrant VM which will also provision the VM (current provisioning the discourse service fails - this is a known issue):

+    vagrant up

+Make sure the changes you wish to deploy are committed to git as it will deploy the .git dir, not the local source.

+To deploy run:

+    bundle exec cap local deploy:check  # creates the local directory structure bundle exec cap local deploy:migrate
+    bundle exec cap local deploy

 Read the [provisioning README](provisioning/README.md) for details of how to provision from updated ansible playbooks.

 # How to contribute